 Most junior teachers in the small primary schools were given sole responsibility for a class of Grades I-III and the head teachers, with large composite classes of their own, had limited time to supervise and instruct.
 Junior teachers in small high schools were often the only specialist subject teachers.
 Having very recently completed their own secondary examinations, they were required to teach subjects for the same examinations.
 Overall junior teachers had all the responsibilities of trained teachers.
 In many ways the system was a return to the worst of the old apprenticeship system with quite young people being expected to learn to teach by teaching.
 However, inspectors reported that the new system was good for both the schools and the junior teachers located in them.

 During the Depression, it is likely that young people welcomed jobs as junior teachers, no matter where it was or what teaching was involved.
-A head teacher trying to cope with fifty or more students over seven grades would have also be grateful for even untrained help.
-A further advantage for junior teachers was that they were able to use this time before college to upgrade their secondary and even begin university studies.
+A head teacher trying to cope with fifty or more students over seven grades would also have been grateful even for untrained help.
+A further advantage for junior teachers was that they were able to use this time before college to upgrade their secondary qualifications and even begin university studies.

 Slow recovery and the end of junior teachers